Sale and hire of collars

 An electronic collar is an animal collar that is designed to be capable of imparting an electric shock to an animal.

-People selling, hiring or using electronic collars must comply with legal requirements under the Prevention of Cruelty to Animals Regulations 2008.
+People selling, hiring, receiving or using electronic collars must comply with legal requirements under the Prevention of Cruelty to Animals Regulations 2019.

-You must not sell or hire out an electronic collar unless you maintain a record of the following details about the purchaser or hirer of the collar:
+You must not sell, hire or supply an electronic collar for use on cats, dogs or livestock unless you keep a record of these details about the purchaser or hirer of the collar:

-- A contact telephone number or email address (if any) for the purchaser or hirer; and
+- contact telephone number or email address (if any)

-- The date of sale or hire of the collar.
+- date of sale, hire or supply of the collar

-You must not provide false or misleading information in relation to these details to be recorded.
+You must not provide false or misleading information about these details.

-The legal conditions for use are outlined in regulations 17 to 21 of the Prevention of Cruelty to Animals Regulations 2008.
-To read the fact sheets that outline these requirements visit the Animal Welfare section or call the Customer Service Centre on 136 186.
+The legal conditions for use are outlined in regulations 23 to 29 of the Prevention of Cruelty to Animals Regulations 2019.
+Further information and printable factsheets for the use of these collars can be found at:

-You may be fined if you do not comply with the above requirements.
+You can be fined if you do not comply with these requirements.